RochesterinNYC/opsimulate/README.md

 ## Dependencies

-- Python (2 or 3)
+- Python 2.x
-- a GCP Account
+- a Google Compute Platform Account

 ## Installation

 `pip install opsimulate`

-## GCP Setup
+## Google Compute Platform Setup

-- Sign into GCP account using a Google account at console.cloud.google.com (Gmail works)
+- Sign into your GCP account using a Google account at [console.cloud.google.com](console.cloud.google.com) (Gmail works).
+Please create a Google account if you do not have one.

 ![GCP Sign In](/docs/screenshots/gcp-sign-in.png?raw=true "GCP Sign In")